micnncim/label-exporter/README.md

 usage: label-exporter [<flags>] <owner> <repo>

 Flags:
       --help   Show context-sensitive help (also try --help-long and --help-man).
   -y, --yaml   Use the YAML format.
   -j, --json   Use the JSON format.
+  -t, --table  Use the table format.

 Args:
   <owner>  Owner of the repository.